Amirtrs/Skin-Lesion-Classification-PH2/README.md

 The PH² dataset contains:
 1. **Images**: Original dermoscopic images and binary masks for segmented lesions.
-2. **Labels**: The `PH² Dataset.xlsx` or `PH² Dataset.txt` file contains the classifications and dermoscopic criteria for each image in the dataset.
+2. **Labels**: The `PH² Dataset.xlsx` file contains the classifications and dermoscopic criteria for each image in the dataset.

 ### Setting up the Dataset